pococms/website/docs/gs-change-theme.md

 We can totally remodel this tiny site with one change.

-* Add `theme: informer` between the lines at the top of the `index.md` page:
+* Add `pagetheme: informer` between the lines at the top of the `index.md` page:

 ```
 ---
 title: "Powered with &hearts; by PocoCMS"
-theme: informer
+pagetheme: informer
 ---
 # Welcome to mysite